MapServer/MapServer/INSTALL_CMAKE.md

 ### Running the GUI version of cmake

-CMake can be run in graphical mode, in which case the list of available options are presented in a more user-friendly manner
+CMake can be run in graphical mode, in which case the list of available options are presented in a more user-friendly manner, such as:

 ```bash
 mkdir build